HHalimzai/bank-account-management-system/README.md

 # bank-account-management-system
-define all aspect of bank account such as accout creation , withdraw,deposit and check balance.
+define all aspect of bank account such as account creation , withdraw,deposit and check balance.